2014 Fishing forecast

 General Predictions for the International Falls Area

-Below average temperatures and above average snowfall this winter means that we can expect a return to more normal conditions for the fishing opener in the International Falls Area.
+Below average temperatures and above average snowfall this winter means that we can likely expect a slightly delayed warm up this spring.
 The ice usually disappears from Rainy Lake in early May (average ice-out date is May 5), with smaller lakes in the area opening up one to two weeks earlier.
-Fishing openers in the International Falls area are usually cold affairs and it is not unusual to find walleye that are still spawning.
+Fishing openers in the International Falls can be cold affairs and it is not unusual to find walleye that are still spawning.
 As a result, some anglers are successful by targeting spawning locations (rocky shorelines with clean gravel and cobble exposed to the prevailing winds).
-Locations with current (think rivers, inlets, and narrows) or physical features that block upstream migration of spawning fish (for example, dams and waterfalls) are also good for walleye this time of year.
-The Rainy River is well-known for its walleye fishing during the early spring season which closes on April 14th.
-Most anglers turn their attention to other waters when the regular season opens in mid-May.
-However, in a year like this with a normal or late spring, plenty of hungry walleye will still be available in the Rainy River on the May opener and you won’t have to fight the crowds.
+Locations with current (think rivers, inlets, and narrows) or physical features that block upstream migration of spawning fish (for example, dams and waterfalls) are also good locations for walleye in spring.
+The Rainy River is well known for early spring walleye fishing (which closes on April 14th).
+Most anglers turn their attention to other waters when the season reopens in mid-May.
+However, in a year like this with a normal or late spring, plenty of hungry walleye will still be present in the Rainy River on the May opener.

-All of the large border lakes contain populations of large, even trophy sized northern pike.
-The big pike can be elusive during summer months as they feed on cisco in the deep, cool water of these large lakes.
-During spring the big fish are spawning in shallow bays with aquatic vegetation and a lucky angler might find one hanging around these locations on the opener before warm summer temperatures send them back to deep water.
+All of the large border lakes contain populations of large, even trophy-sized northern pike.
+Large pike can be elusive during summer months because they typically leave the shallows for deeper, cooler waters.
+During spring, anglers should take advantage of the opportunity to encounter big fish in the shallow, vegetated, spawning bays before warm summer temperatures send them back to deep water.

-Many Area lakes saw good production of black crappie, bluegill and smallmouth bass in 2005, 2006, 2007 and 2010 which will provide alternative angling opportunities if the walleye don't cooperate on opening day.
+Many Area lakes saw good production of black crappie, bluegill and smallmouth bass during the past 10 years, which can provide alternative angling opportunities if the walleye don't cooperate.

-Rainy Lake continues to produce large, even trophy sized northern pike.
-Pike exceeding 40 inches in length are reported every year.
-Because Rainy Lake is on the Minnesota-Ontario border, the northern pike angling season is open year-round.
-This provides an early spring fishing opportunity before the regular walleye season opens.
-Look for big pike in shallow water in the spring of the year, but move to deeper water as the season progresses.
-Many walleye anglers fishing the reefs for walleye in mid-summer experience the thrill of an encounter with these large northern pike.
+Rainy Lake continues to produce large, even trophy-sized northern pike.
+Pike exceeding 40 inches are reported every year.
+Rainy Lake is on the Minnesota-Ontario border; consequently, northern pike angling is open year-round.
+Look for big pike in shallow water in spring, but move to deeper water as the season progresses.
+Anglers fishing the reefs for walleye in mid-summer often experience the thrill of encountering large northern pike.

-Kabetogama anglers have reported excellent walleye fishing success in recent years.
-Strong year-classes are occurring less frequently, but the catch of walleye in DNR test nets in 2012 (9.1 per net) was near average for Kabetogama and higher than in similar lakes.
+Ice-out on Kabetogama Lake usually happens about a week before Rainy Lake and water temperature increases quicker since Kabetogama is smaller and shallower.
+The earlier warm-up often results in good early season fishing.
+Anglers have reported excellent walleye fishing success in recent years.
+Strong year-classes are occurring less frequently than what has been observed historically, but the catch of walleye in DNR test nets in 2013 (8.0 per net) was near average (9.4) for Kabetogama and higher than what is found in the majority of similar lakes.
 Walleye recruitment continues to be a concern on Kabetogama, with only two strong year-classes produced in the previous decade (2001 and 2006).
-The 2012 year-class looks promising, although it is too early to tell if those fish will be available for anglers in the years to come.
-The results of the 2012 fall assessment suggests that anglers may have a slightly more difficult time finding “keeper” walleye on Kabetogama in 2013.
-Fish over 17 inches will be plentiful due to the presence of the strong 2001 and 2006 year-classes and the 2011 year-class will provide plenty of action on small fish.
-However, the 13 and 15 inch size groups were slightly above average in abundance so diligent anglers should be able to harvest some fish.
-Anglers are reminded that Kabetogama and the other lakes within the Namakan Reservoir have an experimental regulation which requires the release of all walleye from 17 to 28 inches.
+Fish over 17 inches will be plentiful due to the presence of the strong 2001 and 2006 year-classes.
+Catch rates for walleye over 17 inches in assessment netting were the highest ever recorded for Kabetogama Lake in 2012 and 2013.
+Anglers should also see action from a fair number of fish that are 14 to 16 inches.
+Kabetogama and the other lakes within the Namakan Reservoir have an experimental regulation which requires the release of all walleye from 17 to 28 inches.
 One walleye over 28 inches long is allowed in a possession limit of six walleye and sauger combined, with no more than four walleye.

 Kabetogama Lake has a high-quality population of northern pike.
-The catch rate of 2.3 per net is above the long-term average for Kabetogama and higher than catches on similar lakes.
-Fish up to 46 inches long were sampled in DNR test nets, showing the trophy potential of this fishery.
-Yellow perch abundance stands at an all-time high on Kabetogama.
-A string of strong year-classes were produced from 2005 through 2009, leading to the current high abundance levels.
-Fish up to 12 inches long were sampled in our nets, a size which should be very acceptable to anglers.
-Smallmouth bass abundance has been increasing in the last several years and quality sized fish are present.
+The catch rate of 3.2 per net was well above the long-term average for Kabetogama and much higher than catches on similar lakes.
+Fish up to 46 inches long have been sampled in DNR test nets, showing the trophy potential of this fishery.
+Yellow perch abundance remains near the all-time high reached in 2012.
+A string of strong year-classes were produced from 2005 through 2010, leading to the current high abundance levels.
+Fish up to 13 inches long were sampled in our nets, a size which should be very acceptable to anglers.
+Smallmouth bass abundance has been increasing in the last several years and quality-sized fish are present.